First Time Custom Homeowner Tips for Hoosiers

 Your home will change over time.

-Your home will change over the next year or more– The materials used during the building process (concrete, insulation, drywall, etc.) will exude moisture over the lifetime of the house.
+Your home will change over the next year or more– The materials used during the building process (concrete, insulation, drywall, etc.) in Indiana will exude moisture over the lifetime of the house.
 Concrete can take up to seven years to dry completely.
 You might see condensation on your windows or your fireplace, but don’t worry.
 You do not have a faulty fireplace or window, this is a sign of your home having a high level of humidity.

 Steps to take: Utilize dehumidifiers throughout your home, especially if you have unfinished storage in the basement.
 This helps reduce moisture from building up.
 Using humidifiers during the winter, when the humidity drops extremely low, can also help reduce shrinking in trim and wood floors.
 Most in-home thermostats now come with a humidity reading that helps gauge whether there is too much or too little humidity in your home.
 If condensation appears on an interior fireplace, do not be alarmed.
 This is the humidity that is trapped.
 To fix this, let your fireplace run for a few hours to allow it to burn off.

 In case of emergency, be prepared.